Services

 PUBLISH messages that are sent to a specific client have some unique behavior and requirements.

-The topic of the PUBLISH must match at least one subscription of the client otherwise the PUBLISH is not forwarded to the client
+• The topic of the PUBLISH must match at least one subscription of the client, or the PUBLISH is not forwarded to the client

-If the client has a shared subscription that matches the topic of the PUBLISH, the message will be sent to the client but is never sent to other clients with the same shared subscription
+• If the specified client has a shared subscription that matches the topic of the PUBLISH, the message is sent to the client but not sent to other clients with the same shared subscription

 Publish